 BALAYAGE VS FOIL

 Consultation is an essential part of the color process - you should have a consultation with your colorist at least 48 hours before your appointment so that they can talk you through the options.Take images in that you love to demonstrate what you're seeing in your head when you ask for highlights.
-Your colorist will be able to tell you if it'll suit your skin tone.
+Book your Complimentary Consultation at any Self Salon Location.